nick-otter/nick-otter.github.io/_posts/2022-10-02-CAP theorem for your Solutions Architecture from Alex Xu at Byte Byte Go.md

 ---
 layout: post
-title:  "CAP theorem for your Solutions Architecture"
+title:  "CAP Theorem For Your Solutions Architecture"
 categories: solutions
 ---

-# CAP theorem for your Solutions Architecture
+# CAP Theorem For Your Solutions Architecture
 {: style="text-align: center"}

 From Alex Xu at ByteByteGo.